erlyaws/yaws/README.md

 `yaws_generated.beam`, and set e.g. creation date in `yaws.ps` and `yaws.pdf`
 from the value of `SOURCE_DATE_EPOCH`, which is expected to be an integer reflecting a number of seconds since the Unix epoch.
-(One way to get an epoch integer value is via the command `date '+%s'` on Linux or macOS, for example.)
+(One way to get an epoch integer value is via the command `date '+%s'` on Linux or macOS, for example.
+If you're using the bash shell version 4.2 or newer, `printf '%(%s)T\n' -1` gives an epoch integer value, and starting at version 5, the bash shell provides the `$EPOCHSECONDS` variable.)

 Note that various paths in configuration files, templates, examples etc. are generated from the configured installation prefix config files; thus they